 Will being in EKU Honors help me in the long run?
 Will it matter if I’m thinking about going on to graduate or professional school?

 We think – and our Honors alumni agree – that being a member of EKU Honors gives you valuable skills and experiences that will stay with you long after your time at EKU.
 In recent research on Honors Scholars ten years after their EKU graduation, 75% of those alumni we were able to track down had gone on to earn an advanced degree.
 Many of those who had not earned an advanced degree are in fields where such degrees aren’t necessary.
-Almost half of our Spring 2015 graduates were accepted into and planning to attend graduate or professional school in Fall 2015, with several others planning on furthering their education at some point in the future.
+As an example, almost half of our Spring 2015 graduates were accepted into and planning to attend graduate or professional school in Fall 2015, with several others planning on furthering their education at some point in the future.
+These numbers are consistent with our Spring 2016 and 2017 graduates.

 Graduating as an Honors Scholar includes an Honors Scholar designation on your official transcript, which will be visible to all employers and graduate/professional schools.
 In addition, many students find their Honors Thesis project to be a great topic of conversation at interviews.